 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a Wagtail Space US organizer immediately.
 Organizers can be identified as they'll be wearing branded clothing and/or badges.

-We expect participants to follow these rules at conference and workshop venues and Wagtail Space US-related social events.
+We expect participants to follow these rules at conference and workshop virtual venues and Wagtail Space US-related social events.